 Basically, there is nothing new under the sun, what we have is just everyone saying what has been said before in their own words.
 But there are times someone else has expressed what you have in mind in a better way.
 In that case, ensure due credit is given.
 Whatever it is, be it images, videos, text, or GIFs, for which you are not the author, give credit to whom credit is due.
 Although, as we would list in our resources section for this post, there are some sites that have a collection of free images and videos which are copyright free that you can use on your blog and save yourself extra time and funds creating one.

-Using video as your blog content or in addition to text, helps drive more traffic to it by over 80 percent.
+Using video as your blog content or in addition to text helps drive more traffic to it by over 80 percent.
 Isn’t that crazy?!
 And you can tell your other blogger networks that you learned that here in this amazing blog guide!
-Ensure your video content aligns with your brand, client needs and usefulness.
-You can theme your videos around feelings of inspiration, happiness, humor, excitement and amazement.
+Ensure your video content aligns with your brand, client needs, and usefulness.
+You can theme your videos around feelings of inspiration, happiness, humor, excitement, and amazement.
 There are other emotional themes, but these five do well compared with others.
-The ideal video should not be above 5 minutes maximum, it’s hard to sustain viewer’s interest after one minute.
+The ideal video should not be above 5 minutes maximum, it’s hard to sustain the viewer’s interest after one minute.
 Remember to share your video on every social media platform, especially Facebook.

 Finding time to do all the endless tasks that comes with running a blog can cause burnout.
 It is thus smart to outsource some of these tasks from SEO to WordPress posting, email design, or even writing of the blog posts.

 As we’ve mentioned earlier in this article, creating your blog content is just one aspect of blogging, for people to know such blog content exists, you need to spend more effort marketing it.
 Research on high demand blog topics, and those types of blogs that make money.